rjoleary/cs452-kernel/README.md

+This repository contains the realtime kernel, operating system and application used for controlling model trains.
+It was created over a span of 3 months for the course CS452.
+Details about the kernel are in `README_kernel.md`.

 # CS 452 Final Project

 Name: The Coldwell Kernel

-Students: Ryan O'Leary (rj2olear) and Elnar Dakeshov (edakesho)
+Students: Ryan O'Leary and Elnar Dakeshov

-Student Ids: 20509502 and 20577578

 Date: July 27, 2017